 - 4. You may raise and support the legs.
 However, do not do this when you suspect a fracture or spinal injuries. - 5.
 Loosen the tight clothing. - 6.
-Keep the injured person warm by taking off wet clothing, covering him with a blanket or other covering, taking care not to overheat him. - Never use hot water bottles or very warm rugs. - 1 Do not rub any part of the body to get him warm. - 7.
-The general principle is never to give food or drink to a casualty.
+Keep the injured person warm by taking off wet clothing, covering him with a blanket or other covering, taking care not to overheat him. - 1 Never use hot water bottles or very warm rugs.

+Do not rub any part of the body to get him warm.